Tables

 JavaScript Requirements

-Tables with inline editing require the table-behavior
+Tables with inline editing require the table-inline-editing JavaScript behavior:

-<!-- Include all behaviors (includes table-behavior) -->
+<!-- Include all behaviors (includes table-inline-editing) -->

 <htmx-scripts></htmx-scripts>

-<!-- Include only table-behavior -->
+<!-- Include only table-inline-editing -->

-<htmx-scripts include="table-behavior"></htmx-scripts>
+<htmx-scripts include="table-inline-editing"></htmx-scripts>

 - Visual editing states: Highlights rows being edited